 Note that in most multiple-choice questions that ask for numerical values, the exact answer should be found, as it should be in this question.
-If a multiple-choice question includes a word like "approximately," it generally indicates that the correct option will not be an exact value.
+If a multiple-choice question includes a phrase like "best approximates" or "is closest to," it generally indicates that the correct option will not be an exact value.